-Divided EU leaders push to break stalemate on top jobs
+Macron proposes Lagarde to head ECB in push to end EU jobs deadlock

 The European Commission, which has threatened to launch disciplinary procedures over Rome’s failure to cut public debt, was due to return to the matter on Wednesday.

-Amid all the wrangling, a decision on the next head of the ECB — which steers the economies of the 19 member states of the single-currency euro zone — was likely to be postponed to a later meeting, diplomats said.

-Reporting by Andreas Rinke, Peter Maushagen, Alexandra Regida, Jean-Baptiste Vey, Richard Lough, Gabriela Baczynska, Alissa de Carbonnel, Belen Carreno in Brussels, Jan Lopatka in Prague, Alan Charlish and Agnieszka Barteczko in Warsaw, Francesco Guarascio in Strasbourg; Writing by Gabriela Baczynska; Editing by Kevin Liffey
+Reporting by Andreas Rinke, Peter Maushagen, Alexandra Regida, Jean-Baptiste Vey, Richard Lough, Gabriela Baczynska, Alissa de Carbonnel, Belen Carreno in Brussels, Jan Lopatka in Prague, Alan Charlish and Agnieszka Barteczko in Warsaw, Francesco Guarascio in Strasbourg; Writing by Gabriela Baczynska; Editing by Kevin Liffey and Gareth Jones